What's Next: Class of 2025

 What I learned about myself: I learned that I thrive when navigating ambiguity and solving open-ended problems.
 Whether it was working on an applied probability project, building a data pipeline during an internship, or scoping out my thesis with limited precedent, I realized I enjoy the challenge of turning complexity into clarity.
 That’s when I knew I wanted to pursue roles where I could use data to drive strategy and innovation.

-What’s next for me: I’ll join The Walt Disney Company as a Product Development and Strategy Analyst in the Commercial Optimization team at Disney Experiences.
+What’s next for me: I’ll join The Walt Disney Company as a product development and strategy analyst in the Commercial Optimization team at Disney Experiences.
 The role involves optimizing product development pipelines, managing inventory strategies, and using data to drive novelty product decisions across global parks and resorts.
 I’m excited to apply my interest in optimization to real-world operations that enhance the guest experience on a massive scale.

-Campus Involvement: Student Assembly, Mathletes, Joan Hinde Stewart Career Development Program, AppDev at Hamilton, Gamelan Ensemble, Hamilton Rock Climbing, Community Outreach & Opportunity Project Tutoring Program, Multicultural Peer Mentoring Program
+At Hamilton, I was involved in: Student Assembly, Mathletes, Joan Hinde Stewart Career Development Program, AppDev at Hamilton, Gamelan Ensemble, Hamilton Rock Climbing, Community Outreach & Opportunity Project Tutoring Program, Multicultural Peer Mentoring Program

 Two Geosciences Majors, Two Watson Fellowships